Quasinormal Modes and Greybody factors of de Sitter Black holes surrounded by Quintessence in Rastall gravity

 In Table.\ref{table:QNM2} the quasinormal mode is represented for the constant value of $Q$ and different values of $N_s$.When the value of parameter $N_s$ decreases, the real part of quasinormal modes exhibits a decrease for $l=0,1,2$ and their monopoles.
 About the imaginary part of quasinormal modes when $N_s$ takes the lower value, the imaginary part turns out to be smaller and therefore lower damping timescale.

-To have a better realisation of the quasinormal mode dependency on the model parameters of the black hole, we have plotted the real and imaginary quasinormal modes with respect to the model parameters.
+To have a better realization of the quasinormal mode dependency on the model parameters of the black hole, we have plotted the real and imaginary quasinormal modes with respect to the model parameters.
 In Fig. \ref{qnm01}, we have shown the variation of real and imaginary quasinormal modes with respect to the Rastall parameter $\beta$.
 One can see that $\beta$ impacts the oscillation frequencies of ring-down GWs non-linearly.
 With an increase in $\beta$, oscillation frequency decreases drastically.
 The decay or damping rate of GWs also decreases non-linearly with an increase in the value of $\beta$.
 It seems that the violation of energy-momentum conservation can have significant impacts on ring-down GWs.